RobotNerd/sliderish/doc/user-stories.md

 ## As a user, I want to display an image on the app.

-Status: backlog
+Status: in progress
 Sub-tasks
-- Add sample images for testing.
+- `[DONE]` Add sample images for testing.
 Include images that are large in dimension and small in file size.
 Ensure that images are distinct, have clear borders, and have unique features.
+- `[DONE]` Display an image.
 - Create a node.js server to act as an API.
 - Add an API route to retrieve an image.
 - Update the client to retrieve the image from the API using an AJAX call.
-- Display the image.
+- Display an image received from the server.

 ## As a user, I want to display and pan across an image larger than the screen.